Felipe-Bryan/template-api-prisma/readme.md

 (EN)

 # API Template – TypeScript – Prisma

 Template for building APIs using Prisma ORM.

 The repository below generates entity files based on the `schema.prisma` file: https://github.com/Felipe-Bryan/prisma-file-generator

+It is suggested that you read the documentation of the repository above to understand how the file generator works.

 The file generator above has been integrated into the API.
 Simply run the following command in the terminal to automatically generate files and update the Prisma client: